Master of Computational Biology

 - Independent research, from planning and literature reviews through to implementation and reporting

-At the end of the course, you’ll be well-placed to begin a PhD in the computational biology field, if you choose.
+At the end of the course, you’ll be well-placed to undertake a PhD (Doctor of Philosophy) in the computational biology field, if you choose.